basho/basho_docs/content/riak/ts/1.5.0/using/querying/guidelines.md

 #### Blob data in queries and primary keys

-Blob data should be queried using integers in base 16 (hex) notation, preceded by `0x` using Riak Shell or by providing any block of data (e.g. binary, text or JSON) through a Riak Client library.
+Blob data should be queried using integers in base 16 (hex) notation, preceded by `0x` using riak shell or by providing any block of data (e.g. binary, text or JSON) through a Riak client library.

 However, we do not recommend using blob columns in primary keys yet, due to limitations in the Riak TS 1.5 `list_keys` API.